 It is easy to find taxis in Marseille but as with any major city be careful not to be ripped off.
 Pre-booking is advised to ensure you get the best rate.
 Most taxi drivers will speak English as well as French.

-For some of the best hotel selections, visit our Marseille Hotels page.
+For some of the best hotel selections in Marseille, visit our Marseille Hotels page.

 Vieux Port – Marseille’s old port has been the city’s focal point for centuries.
 From here, you can people watch and admire some formidable medieval architecture.